Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Introduction

 \IEEEPARstart{P}{hysical} human-robot interaction (pHRI) combines human and robotic capabilities through physical interaction to carry out an assigned task.
 The typical application modes of such an interaction are assistance, cooperation, and teleoperation.
-Exoskeletons are wearable robots that can work in both assistance and teleoperation modes.
-In assistance mode, pHRI can be either for a short time, such as doing daily tasks, or for a long time, such as a power extender \cite{b1}.
-In teleoperation mode, exoskeletons are utilized as master robots that are worn by the operator, sending commands to a slave robot.
-Therefore, pHRI lasts until the task on the slave side is executed \cite{b2}.
-These applications all require close, safe, and dependable physical interactions between human and robot within a common workspace \cite{b3}.
-The research goal in safe pHRI has three categories: interaction safety assessment, interaction safety through design, and interaction safety through planning and control \cite{b4}.
-In this paper, pHRI safety through control is studied, and a decentralized control scheme is designed to ensure safety and accomplish control objectives.
+Exoskeletons are wearable robots that can work in both assistance mode and teleoperation mode.
+In assistance mode, pHRI can be either for short-term activities, such as performing daily tasks, or for more prolonged activities, such as a power extender \cite{kazerooni1991dynamics}.
+In contrast, in teleoperation mode, exoskeletons are utilized as master robots that are worn by the operator, sending and receiving commands to a slave robot.
+Therefore, pHRI persists until the task on the slave side is completed \cite{rebelo2014bilateral}.
+These applications require close, safe, and dependable physical interactions between humans and robots within a shared workspace \cite{haddadin2016physical}.
+The overarching research objective in safe pHRI has three categories: interaction safety assessment, interaction safety through design, and interaction safety through planning and control \cite{pervez2008safe}.
+In this paper, we focused on the safety aspect of pHRI through control and designed a decentralized control scheme that is aimed at not only ensuring safety but also achieving precise control objectives.